Philosophy and Approach

 Most Americans or Canadians are blissfully unaware of the divisive effect of the border on Indian rights and rites or of the existence of traditional native homelands outside their reservations.
 Government publications in the United States and Canada confound this ignorance because they only cover their respective ‘national” territories, which they are eager to demarcate as separate and exclusive entities.

-Fieldwork has played a central and essential role in the creation of the website given the astonishing lack of information about indigenous nations astride the US-Canada border.
-My wife Patricia, who is an enrolled member of the Sault Ste Marie Tribe of Chippewa Indians, and I have been traveling the entire length of the US-Canada border from the Atlantic to the Pacific coasts and up to Alaska and Yukon in a camper van to learn from the indigenous peoples in these borderlands.
-I have been documenting our interactions with people and landscapes in writing, audio recordings, photographs and video, while my wife who is a fine artist is expressing her experiences in poetry and art.
+Fieldwork has played a central and essential role in the creation of the website given the astonishing lack of information about Indigenous nations astride the US-Canada border.
+My wife Patricia, who is an enrolled member of the Sault Ste Marie Tribe of Chippewa Indians, and I have been traveling the entire length of the US-Canada border from the Atlantic to the Pacific coasts and up to Alaska and Yukon in a camper van to learn from the Indigenous peoples in these borderlands.
+I have been documenting our interactions with people and landscapes in writing, audio recordings, photographs and video, while Patricia is expressing her experiences in poetry and art.

 The website has benefited from the insights and creative spirit of my wife Patricia and the work of a gifted team of research assistants and web designers, but responsibility for the content is mine.
 Please feel free to contact me with any questions or suggestions about the website via the contact page.
 For information about my professional background, see the biographical sketch below.